PrakashAdhikari08/user-service/README.md

 **URL for swagger: http://localhost/swagger-ui/index.html**

-The test cases are wi written with the H2 database.
+The test cases are with written with the H2 database.
 So, in order to have this running on local config for application, the profile for test is set to local.